sybilhoangRG/support.balsamiq.com/content/cloud/cleanproject.md

 draft: ''
 ---

-The short answer is YES! :)

-Projects can easily be packed with many elements but sometimes a good cleanup pass will help to make your project cleaner, smaller (in size) and thus **much** faster!
+Yes!
+Projects can easily be packed with many elements but sometimes a good cleanup will help to make your project cleaner, smaller (in size) and thus **much** faster!
 Let's look at different ways to optimize a project.

 * * *

-## Select the Unused Images/Assets and Move Them to the Trash
+## Select the Unused Images/Assets

 Using [Assets](https://docs.balsamiq.com/cloud/images/) can be really useful when creating your wireframes but since we spend most of the time in the Wireframes view, Assets can easily become cluttered with unnecessary elements.